bogdan-d/XeniaOS/README.md

 -Niri, a tiling window manager

--Noctalia/Quickshell
+-DMS/Quickshell

 -CachyOS Kernel with cpu optimizations (for V3 cpus)

--Content creator oriented flatpaks set preinstalled
+-Content creator oriented software preinstalled (Kdenlive, Krita, Audacity, etc)

-The project is in its infancy, I would not use this for any serious work/use for right now.
+-You are encouraged to use Bazaar for a majority of your software installs

 <p align="center">
 <img alt="Screenshot" src="https://github.com/XeniaMeraki/XeniaOS-G-Euphoria/blob/main/examplescreenshot.png?sanitize=true"/>